 Is it safe to combine antibiotics and alcohol?

-Many people wonder if it's okay to have a drink while on antibiotics.
+Many people wonder whether it’s safe to drink alcohol while taking antibiotics.

 Quick Intro: Antibiotics and Their Role